mum4k/termdash/README.md

 - [x] Add support for tracking mouse and keyboard focus.
 - [x] Implement the first widget.
 - [ ] Implement the infrastructure layer.
+- [ ] Write the design guidelines document.
 - [ ] Documentation and tooling for widget development.
 - [ ] Launch and iterate.